MattiaFiore/pytorch_backend/README.md

 # Next task that will be implemented

-- [ ] Create the mininet topology in order to execute the code to test it
+- [ ] Implement a timer for resending packets that were not acked

 # Important stuff that will be implemented after
 - [ ] Implementing the receiver